maihazem607/Smart-Parking-System/README.md

-# Smart-Parking-System
+# Smart Parking System

- An automated garage system to track car entry.
-A button opens the gate, and sensors detect when a car passes through.
-The gate closes automatically using an actuator, and the total number of cars is displayed on a 7-segment display.
-The system starts with a car count of zero.
+An FPGA-based project implemented in VHDL to simulate an automated parking system.
+It tracks cars entering a gate, detects their presence, and displays the total car count.

+---

+## Features
+- **Button-Controlled Gate**: Simulates gate opening using a button.
+- **Car Detection**: Uses an IR sensor to detect when a car passes through the gate.
+- **Automatic Gate Closure**: The gate is managed by an SG90 servo motor.
+- **Car Count Display**: Total number of cars is displayed on a 7-segment display.

+---

+## Components Used
+- **FPGA Board**: DE10-Lite
+- **7-Segment Display**: For car count visualization.
+- **Button**: Simulates gate control.
+- **IR Sensor**: Detects cars passing through the gate.
+- **SG90 Servo Motor**: Controls gate motion.